exakat/php-dictionary/dictionary/sql-injection.ini.rst

 In the example below, ``$_GET`` are directly used inside the query.
 By using a clever string (shown in comment), it is possible to bypass the whole condition and get access to any user.

-Among the solutions to mitigate this problem : filter adequately the incoming data; use prepared statements.
+Among the solutions to mitigate this problem: filter adequately the incoming data; use prepared statements.

 .. code-block:: php